ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 - `api.getSelectedNodes()`: Returns an array of the selected nodes.
 - `api.getSelectedRows()`: Returns an array of data from the selected rows.

-Working with ag-Grid nodes is preferred over the row data as it provides you with more information and maps better to the internal representation of ag-Grid.
+Working with AG Grid nodes is preferred over the row data as it provides you with more information and maps better to the internal representation of AG Grid.

 ### Example: Single Row Selection